rupali-codes/LinksHub/SECURITY.md

 ## Legal Disclaimer

-The security policy includes a legal disclaimer that limits the liability of the project maintainers and contributors for any security vulnerabilities or incidents that occur as a result of using the [Linkshub](https://linkshub.vercel.app/) website or any of the linked websites.
+The security policy includes a legal disclaimer that limits the liability of the project maintainers and contributors for any security vulnerabilities or incidents that occur as a result of using[Linkshub's](https://linkshub.vercel.app/) website or any of the linked sources.

 ## Contact Information